Fifth UN Conference on the LDCs (UNLDC-V)

 The mandate of the Conference is as follows:

-- To undertake a comprehensive appraisal of the implementation of the Istanbul Programme of Action by the least developed countries and their development partners, share best practices and lessons learned, and identify obstacles and constraints encountered as well as actions and initiatives needed to overcome them;
+- To undertake a comprehensive appraisal of the IPOA by the LDCs and their development partners, share best practices and lessons learned, and identify obstacles and constraints encountered as well as actions and initiatives needed to overcome them;

 - To identify effective international and domestic policies in the light of the outcome of the appraisal as well as new and emerging challenges and opportunities and the means to address them;

-- To mobilize additional international support measures and action, in addition to domestic resources, in favour of the least developed countries and, in this regard, formulate and adopt a renewed partnership between the least developed countries and their development partners, including the private sector, civil society and governments at all levels.
+- To mobilize additional international support measures and action, in addition to domestic resources, in favour of LDCs and, in this regard, formulate and adopt a renewed partnership between the least developed countries and their development partners, including the private sector, civil society and governments at all levels.

 The decision of the General Assembly represents the will of the international community to continue to place support for the group of poorest and most vulnerable countries at the top of the international agenda.
 The decision must be seen against the backdrop of almost 4 decades of efforts by the international community to address the particular needs of the least developed countries.
 The previous four UN Conferences on LDCs were held in Paris (twice), Belgium (sponsored by EU) and Turkey.
 These Conferences drew broad participation from all LDC stakeholders.